hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/2-git.md

 <https://www.pexels.com/photo/photo-displays-person-holding-ball-with-reflection-of-horizon-940880> <!-- .element: class="attribution" -->

 note:
-Let's introduce another one, while we`re at it!
+Let's introduce another one, while we're at it!
-Your version control system may be supported by a hosting provider, but that doesn't necessarily mean that said hosting provider supports the open-source community.
-Lots of hosting providers primarily offer private repositories.
-Also, not all version control systems focus as much on supporting open-source development as Git does, for example.
+Because not all version control systems focus as much on supporting open-source development as Git does.
 So, here's prediction variable number three: "Open-source community support."

 That's enough about prediction variables, for now.
 Let's try and make a first prediction.
-Which at this early stage can only be done by using one approach:
+Which at this early stage can only be done by using the following approach:
-"Extrapolate from incomplete data"

 ---